martijn4313/hupftronik-docs/docs/products/motorsteuergerat-24p-v1/24p_v1_overview.md

 All 24 pins are on a single FCI connector, arranged in three rows (A, B, C) of eight columns.

-!!! danger "Reverse polarity and shorted outputs will destroy the board"
+!!! success "Reverse polarity and ESD protection"
-    `VIN_KL30` and `VIN_KL15` are unprotected +12 V inputs, and the low-side driver outputs below will fail if shorted to power.
-Verify every pin against this table with a multimeter before applying power for the first time.
-See [Wiring and hardware guide](wiring.md) for full harness practice.
+    `VIN_KL30` and `VIN_KL15` are protected +12 V inputs, there is a SHOTTKY diode in series followed by a TVS crowbar for preventing short voltage surges to reach the voltage regulators.

+!!! warning "Overvoltage"
+	Applying substantial overvoltage to these power pins will cause the TVS diode to overheat and short out.

 **Power and reference**

 | Pin | Signal | Description |